ONS-OpenData/dp-opendata-upload/README.md

 ### SNS Message Queues

-We're also using two AWS **SNS** (simple notification service) queues to trigger the transforms.
+We're also using a few AWS **SNS** (simple notification service) queues to trigger the transforms.
 This keeps everything scalable and secure by default (we really don't want to get into http authentication without a good reason).

 For a nice video on queues and why they're great see the first 3-4 minutes of [https://www.cloudamqp.com/blog/microservices-message-queue-video.html](https://www.cloudamqp.com/blog/microservices-message-queue-video.html).